apmlabs/ace-box/Readme.md

 7. Run `terraform apply`
 8. Grab a coffee, this process will take some time...

+### Behind the scenes

+Spinning up an ACE-Box instance can be split into two main parts:

+1) Deploying a VM: This happens automatically when you use the included Terraform projects or you can bring your own VM.
+2) After a VM is available, the provisioners install the ACE-Box framework.
+This process itself consists in a couple steps:
+   1) Working directory copy: everything in [user-skel](/user-skel) is copied to the VM local filesystem
+   2) Package manager update: [init.sh](/user-skel/init.sh) is run.
+This runs an `apt-get` update and installs `Python3.9`, `Ansible` and the `ace-cli`
+   3) `ace prepare` command is run, which asks for ACE-Box specific configurations (e.g. protocol, custom domain, ...)
+   4) Once the VM is prepared, `ace enable USECASE_NAME|USECASE_URL` command is run to perform the actual deployment of the modules (e.g: softwares, applications, ..) and implement the configurations that have been defined in the use-case's configuration files

 ## Use-cases
 A use-case aim to reproduce real-world setups for purposes like feature demonstrations, hands-on training, or system testing.
 Each use-case is defined by a set of configuration files that ACE-Box uses to automatically deploy the necessary infrastructure and apply the required configurations on the systems.